-The timeline for UK association is to be confirmed but draft text in the EU-UK Declarations sets out an ambition for the UK to associate to Horizon Europe in time to participate from the beginning of the programmes.
-The first Calls for Proposals for the new Climate, Energy and Mobility Cluster are expected to be launched in April 2021.
+The timeline for UK association is to be confirmed but draft text in the EU-UK Declarations sets out an ambition for the UK to associate to Horizon Europe in time to participate from the beginning of the programme.
+The first Calls for Proposals for the new Climate, Energy and Mobility Cluster are expected to be launched in May 2021.

 The UK also reached agreement with the EU and Euratom to associate to the next Euratom Research & Training (R&T) Programme 2021-2025 subject to ratification of the overall deal and finalisation of the regulations.

 The Horizon Europe proposal is currently awaiting formal approval by the European Parliament and the Council of the EU.
 In parallel to the approval process, the plans for the first Calls of Proposals are being developed.
 Energy is now part of a Cluster with Climate and Mobility in Pillar 2, Global Challenges and European Industrial Competitiveness.
 It is envisaged that this Cluster will have a budget of over €15 billion over the course of the programme.

 The draft Work Programme for 2021 and 2022 has been published.
 Please note that this is subject to change until the Calls for Proposals are published.